 - 1 Turn on the computer. - 2 Press the drive eject button (1) to open the drive.
-The drive tray slides out.

-3 Place a disc in the middle of the drive tray with the label side facing upward and gently push it down until the disc clicks into place.
+The drive tray slides out. - Place a disc in the middle of the drive tray with the label side facing upward and gently push it down until the disc clicks into place.

-- Do not exert pressure on the drive tray.
-Be sure to hold the bottom of the drive tray when placing/removing a disc onto/from the tray. - 4 Close the drive tray by pushing it in gently. - Do not remove the optical disc when your computer is in a power saving mode (Sleep or Hibernate).
+- 4 Close the drive tray by pushing it in gently. - Do not remove the optical disc when your computer is in a power saving mode (Sleep or Hibernate).
 Be sure to bring the computer back into Normal mode before removing the disc.